Stop Emotional Eating

 This success shows up in feeling good about yourself and your body.
 Making the connection between your body and self-love is a crucial component to feeding your soul and nourishing your life.

-Practice one (or many) of the options above and focus on the value of loving yourself as you are right now.
+In the end, practice one (or many) of the options above and focus on the value of loving yourself as you are right now.
 The value of this experience is profound!

 You can find Kim on her podcast Feed Your Soul with Kim and you can find it on all podcast platforms.